 The conclusions reached in 4a-c of this homework, and problems 2 and 4 of homework #2, all produce statistically significant, though relatively small associations between LDL and 5-year-survival.
 By contrast, in problems 1-3 all analyses failed to reject the null hypothesis that there was an association between LDL and 5-year-survival.
 Given that dichotomizing the LDL variable looses significant data, I would have preferred an analysis of an association relying on continuous data for LDL.
 Further, given that this data is the result of a cohort study, I would have preferred a logistic regression analysis producing an odds ratio that can then be used to show an association in either direction as whether high LDL leads to longer life, or whether longer life leads to higher LDL cannot be established from the data.

+Need to be more specific about the “significant data lost.” (-1).

+2/3